 And if you think your Mac password is safe, you might want to revise those thoughts.
 While regularly updating your passwords is a good idea, you should also strongly consider using two-factor authentication (2FA) and other security measures.
-Today, you’ll learn how to remove passwords from your Mac.
+Today, with our expert’s help, you’ll learn how to remove passwords from your Mac—carry on.

 Before we begin